brittonhayes/dnd/models/README.md

     // Type is whether the language is standard or exotic.
     Type string `json:"type"`

-    //TypicalSpeakers are races that tend to speak this language.
+    // TypicalSpeakers are races that tend to speak this language.
     TypicalSpeakers []string `json:"typical_speakers"`

     // Script is the script used for writing in this language.